 Worked Example: Shaft Concentricity Analysis

-Therefore, this shaft would require a concentricity tolerance of at least 0.003" to be acceptable.
-If the drawing specifies a tighter tolerance like 0.002", this part would be rejected and require rework or replacement.
+So this shaft needs a concentricity tolerance of at least 0.003" to pass.
+If your drawing says 0.002" max, this one is a reject—it might need rework or replacement.

 Design Considerations and Best Practices